aadibajpai/DynamicLaTeX/README.md

 # DynamicLaTeXResume :crystal_ball:

-Updates LaTeX resume with the latest numbers on click if the data has changed.
+Your LaTeX resume always has the latest numbers when clicked.

 ## 📜 Usage